If I asked you to tell me about your web traffic, would you have a response?

-That being said, understanding fundamental website traffic data is critical to assessing your online marketing efforts.
+That being said, understanding fundamental website traffic data is extremely helpful to assessing your online marketing efforts.

 Let me give you an example: You typically receive one lead through your website every month.
 If your website gets 50 visitors in a month, that’s acceptable.
 If your website gets 1,000 visitors a month, that’s terrible.
 You wouldn’t be able to make this simple assessment without basic knowledge of your website traffic.

 In this article, I’ll walk you through some basics of Google Analytics.
-After, you’ll be able to understand foundational data that is critical for assessing the effectiveness of, not only your website, but your online marketing as a whole.
+After, you’ll be able to understand foundational data that will help you assess the effectiveness of, not only your website, but your online marketing as a whole.

 Note 1: Google Analytics is regarded as the best web analytics platform.
 What is Google Analytics?